Som-Energia/qa-control/py2-migration.md

 In the case you reuse the `dependencies.txt` from `setup.py` to avoid duplication:

-- Place your regular dependencies in requirements.txt
+- Place your regular dependencies in `requirements.txt`
 ```
 pytest
 ```
-- Place your constrained dependencies in requirements-py2.txt
+- Place the pinned version in `requirements-py2.txt`
 ```
 pytest<5 # Py2
 zipp<2 # Py2, indirect pytest